ibm-cloud-docs/containers/cs_uc_health.md

 An IT Exec for a healthcare provider has business reporting and patient systems on-premises.
 Those systems go through slow enhancement cycles, which leads to stagnant patient service levels.
 {: shortdesc}

-Why {{site.data.keyword.cloud_notm}}: To improve patient service, the provider looked to {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.contdelivery_full}} to reduce IT spend and accelerate development, all on a secure platform.
+Why {{site.data.keyword.cloud_notm}}: To improve patient service, the provider looked to {[product_name_notm}} and {{site.data.keyword.contdelivery_full}} to reduce IT spend and accelerate development, all on a secure platform.
 The provider’s high-use SaaS systems, which held both patient record systems and business report apps, needed updates frequently.
 Yet the on-premises environment hindered agile development.
 The provider also wanted to counteract increasing labor costs and a decreasing budget.

 Key technologies:
 * [Clusters that fit varied CPU, RAM, storage needs](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes)